 Buying Sichuan pepper – the quality is very important

-A lot of commonly available Sichuan pepper in Europe is very poor quality stuff, and it will have lost a lot of its anaesthesic qualities which half the point of it.
+A lot of commonly available Sichuan pepper in Europe is very poor quality stuff, and it will have lost its anaesthesic qualities which is its raison d’être.
 Steenbergs, Barts, and the Cool Chilli Co can all be relied on as suppliers of quality.

 Storing Sichuan pepper husks